 The Short Answer

 Bogotá is genuinely worth 3–4 dedicated days.
 It is one of the most culturally rich, gastronomically interesting, and architecturally surprising cities in South America — and one of the most underappreciated.
-The altitude (2,600 metres — higher than Cusco) and the city's enormous scale (13 million people) can be initially daunting, but the barrios worth visiting are concentrated and walkable, and the quality of things to do in Bogotá Colombia is exceptional.
+The altitude (2,600 metres — higher than Machu Picchu) and the city's enormous scale (13 million people) can be initially daunting, but the barrios worth visiting are concentrated and walkable, and the quality of things to do in Bogotá Colombia is exceptional.

 La Candelaria: The Historic Heart